 It may be challenging at first but hang in there!
 Once breastfeeding is established, you will find it is the simplest way to feed your baby (and, it’s natural and organic to boot!)

-You are now armed and ready for the onslaught of advice!
 You’ll avoid inflicting pain with a rough towel.
 You won’t be fooled by threats of saggy breasts or a bland diet.
 You’ll be able to breastfeed through challenges, knowing you are doing the best for your baby.

 Be sure to check out Cindy and Jana’s free video series – Top 10 Pregnancy Mistakes Shared with Us in Secret: What Families Wish they had Done Differently – and their Simply Breastfeeding class – it’s worth every penny.
 Plus, if you use my code PREGNANT20 you’ll get an extra 20% off!